Granjow/ora-to-image/README.md

+Converts OpenRaster `.ora` files to PNG, JPG, or GIF.

 ![ORA screen](resources/screen.jpg)

 ### ORA?

-Converts ORA ([OpenRaster](https://en.wikipedia.org/wiki/OpenRaster)) files, which consist of multiple layers, to a single-layer image.
-It can then be saved as PNG, JPG, or GIF.
+[OpenRaster](https://en.wikipedia.org/wiki/OpenRaster) files consist of multiple layers, like .psd or .xcf files.
+ORA is an open file format.

 ORA is used by [MyPaint](http://mypaint.org/), [Krita](https://krita.org/), and others.